JuliaPackaging/Requires.jl/README.md

 end # module
 ```

-The value in the string is Gadfly's UUID; this information may be obtained
+The string is Gadfly's UUID; this information may be obtained
 by finding the package in the registry ([JuliaRegistries](https://github.com/JuliaRegistries/General) for public packages).
 Note that the `Gadfly.Plot` type may not be available when you load `MyPkg`, but `@require`
 handles this situation without trouble.